[Home Page] [Family History] [Names Index] [Family Feature Stories] [Site Map] [Links] [Search]

 Contact with he and his wife (formerly Annie Crittall) at their Ivanhoe, Melbourne, home led to meetings over many years with members of the Bassett and Crittall families when Australian Dadswells travelled to England.

-So, what do we know about Walter and his family?
+So, what is known about Walter and his family?

-Walter and Annie were first cousins, and their grandmother was a Dadswell (Jane Hannah, who married John Bassett).
-They also had an uncle (Charles Bassett) who married a Dadswell (Elizabeth Jane), so the Bassett and Dadswell families were intertwined well before the couple settled in Australia.
+Walter Bassett and his wife, the former Annie Crittall, were first cousins, and their grandmother was a Dadswell (Jane Hannah Dadswell, who married John Bassett).
+They also had an uncle (Charles Bassett) who married a Dadswell (Elizabeth Jane Dadswell), so the Bassett and Dadswell families were intertwined well before Walter and Annie settled in Australia.

 He was still aboard the Cape Vincent in November 1888 when it arrived in Melbourne with a cargo of timber.
-He left the ship there, and in the following January enlisted in the Victorian Navy, a small colonial force prior to establishment of the Royal Australian Navy.
+He left the ship there, and in the following January enlisted in the Victorian Navy, a small colonial force which existed before the establishment of the Royal Australian Navy.

 His certificate of service with the Victorian Navy showed that despite his prior sea-going apprenticeship, he still served six months on probation before being accepted for a five year enlistment.